jecisc/Chanel/resources/doc/documentation.md

 ### Remove duplicated methods from traits

-If methods present on traits are duplicated in a classe using the trait, Chanel removes the duplicated version.
+If methods present on traits are duplicated in a classe or a trait using the trait, Chanel removes the duplicated version.

 *Conditions for the cleanings to by applied:*
-- The class of the method needs to use at least on trait
+- The class or trait of the method needs to use at least on trait
 - The method should have another method in the trait composition with the same name and the same AST.

 *Warnings:*